Ireland women's under-19 cricket team

 The Ireland women's under-19 cricket team represents Ireland in international under-19 women's cricket.
 The team is administrated by Cricket Ireland.

-The team played their first official matches at the 2023 ICC Under-19 Women's T20 World Cup, the first ever international women's under-19 cricket competition, in which they reached the Super Six round.
+The team played their first official matches at the 2023 Under-19 Women's T20 World Cup, the first ever international women's under-19 cricket competition, in which they reached the Super Six round.

 History

 The inaugural Women's Under-19 World Cup was scheduled to take place in January 2021, but was postponed multiple times due to the COVID-19 pandemic.
 The tournament was eventually scheduled to take place in 2023, in South Africa.
 As a Full Member of the ICC, Ireland qualified automatically for the tournament.

 Ireland announced their 15-player squad for the tournament on 1 December 2022.
 Glenn Querl, Head Coach of Scorchers, was chosen as Head Coach of the side for the tournament.
-At the tournament, qualified for the Super Six group stage from the initial group stage, beating Indonesia, but lost all their matches in their Super Six group.
+At the tournament, Ireland qualified for the Super Six from the initial group stage, beating Indonesia, but lost all their matches in their Super Six group.

-Recent call-ups

-The table below lists all the players who have been selected in recent squads for Ireland under-19s.
-Currently, this only includes the squad for the 2023 ICC Under-19 Women's T20 World Cup.
+Squad

+For their tour to South Africa for a 5 match T20 series in October 2024 a 14 player squad was named, to be captained by Amy Hunter.

+Players with senior international caps are listed in bold.